Awards for heroism and Service

-Allan Sparkes CV, OAM is one of Australia's most highly decorated citizens.
-He is one of only five Australians in the past 43 years to be awarded Australia's highest bravery decoration and highest civil award, the Cross of Valour, awarded for ‘acts of the most conspicuous courage in circumstances of extreme peril' for his part in the rescue of a small boy who had been washed 600 metres down a flooded storm water pipe at Coffs Harbour in May 1996.
+Allan Sparkes CV, OAM is one of Australia’s most highly decorated citizens.
+He is one of only five Australians in the past 47 years to be awarded Australia’s highest bravery decoration and highest civil award, the Cross of Valour, awarded for ‘acts of the most conspicuous courage in circumstances of extreme peril’ for his part in the rescue of a small boy who had been washed 600 metres down a flooded storm water pipe at Coffs Harbour in May 1996.
 In January 2017, Allan was named in the Australia Day Honours List and was awarded the Medal of the Order of Australia (OAM) for service to mental health support organisations and the community.
-In August 2016, Allan was awarded Australia's fourth highest bravery decoration, the Commendation for Brave Conduct, for saving the life of a an aboriginal man who had fallen onto train tracks at Redfern Railway Station.
-In December 2012, Allan was one of only 10 Australians to be presented the Queen's Diamond Jubilee Medal.
+In August 2016, Allan was awarded Australia’s fourth highest bravery decoration, the Commendation for Brave Conduct, for saving the life of a an aboriginal man who had fallen onto train tracks at Redfern Railway Station.
+In December 2012, Allan was one of only 10 Australians to be presented the Queen’s Diamond Jubilee Medal.
+In 2022, Allan was also one of only 10 Australians to be awarded the Queens Platinum Jubilee Medal.
 He is also the recipient of other significant awards for bravery, valour and service including the Royal Humane Society Galleghan Award and the New South Wales Police Commissioners Valour Award.
-An unfailing dedication to service Allan served for 20 years as a frontline police officer.
-He was involved in the horrific aftermath of the Hilton Bombing, arrested some of Australia's most notorious criminals and faced the tragedy of murdered colleagues.
+In September 2022, Allan travelled to London to represent the Cross of Valour recipients of Australia after receiving an invitation from St James Palace to take part in the Chivalry and Gallantry Procession during the funeral ceremony of Her Majesty Queen Elizabeth II.

 Circumnavigating life—and the globe